 Here are four superb reasons why leaders need to receive and be grateful for this gift!

-- Lastly, if you expect better performance from your staff, you have to expect better performance from yourself.
+Lastly, if you expect better performance from your staff, you have to expect better performance from yourself.
 Leadership and culture trickle from the top down.
-What better example can you set than to receive feedback for yourself, develop a plan to improve, AND share your improvement plan with your team?
+What better example can you set than to receive constructive criticism for yourself, develop a plan to improve, AND share your improvement plan with your team?

 One of the most popular tools for leaders in this regard is a 360 Feedback tool, where the leader receives feedback from superiors, their colleagues, and their direct reports in order to understand perceptions of their performance from many angles.